 Historical survey of the most important critics and theorists, critical schools, and movements in literary theory and criticism.
 Includes more than 240 alphabetically arranged entries, including the critical and theoretical innovations of specific countries and historical periods.

 Offers introductions to major writers, artists, philosophers, topics and periods.

 Cambridge Histories Online

-Includes more than 260 volumes from the esteemed Cambridge Histories and covers 14 subject areas including General History, Regional History, Literary Studies, Philosophy, and Religious Studies.
+More than 260 volumes from the esteemed Cambridge Histories series covering 14 subject areas including general and regional history, literary studies, philosophy and religious studies.

 Provides more than 16,000 biographical and critical essays on the lives, works, and careers of the world's most influential literary figures from all eras and genres.
 DLB Complete Online includes the DLB main series, the DLB Documentary Series, and the DLB Yearbook Series.